 Another fantastic Pawtucket brewery—the state’s smallest and the only one headed by a female brew master—Crooked Current is a local favorite.
 The brewery boasts a creative selection of seasonal selections, such as the Oatmeal Raisin Stout and a delicious pumpkin maple brew.
 Make sure to arrive early—this small place fills up with a buzz early on!

-Step into Revival Brewing Company through the basement of neighboring brewery Brutopia.
+Step into Revival Brewery and Lost Valley Pizza through the basement of neighboring brewery Brutopia.
 The tasting room is playful and full of seating options, board games, and even pinball.
 That whimsical atmosphere is reflected in the types of beers they brew, such as the White Electric Coffee Stout, which is brewed with grounds from the popular Providence coffee hub itself.

 With tastings costing only $10 for six beer samples, you can’t go wrong with the Whalers Brewing Company.
 The brewery offers a spacious tasting room with large booths and a pool table for breaks between beers.
 Regulars love the East Coast IPA and some of the more sour beers, which taste great whether in the summer or winter!